midnight1337/DigitalGuitarStompbox/README.md

 # Digital guitar stompbox based on Atmega328P (Arduino)

-This is my project made for graduating University of Science and Technology in 31-01-2022.
+This is my project made for graduating University of Science and Technology in Wroclaw in 31-01-2022.
 The idea behind the project, was that I started being very curious how analog guitar stompboxes are made, I was reading a lot and I was so amazed how we can change audio signal by electronic components.
 Due to that my studies were focused on low level programming and processors architecture, I wanted to build my very first, fully digital guitar pedal.

 ![Final stompbox](/Pictures/Enclosure_top.jpeg)